Python-SIP/sip/sphinx/directives.rst

 is set to specify that the real name of the argument, if any, should be used instead.
 It also affects the name of the variable created when the :aanno:`GetWrapper` argument annotation is used.

+``use_limited_api`` specifies that the generated code will only use the limited Python API defined in PEP 384.
+It also ensures that the C preprocessor symbol ``Py_LIMITED_API`` is defined before the ``Python.h`` header file is included.
+Python extensions built in this way are independent of the version of Python being used.
+It is ignored for Python v2.

 ``version`` is an optional version number that is useful if you (or others) might create other modules that build on this module, i.e. if another module